 Butterworth to Thailand & Bangkok

-Along its route the train stops at Alor Setar, Pedang Besar (for immigration and border control), Hat Yai, Surat Thani ( for boats to Koh Samui), Chumphon (for boats to Ko Tao) and Hua Hin.
+From Padang Besar Station (immigration and border control) the train travels to Hat Yai, Surat Thani (for boats to Koh Samui), Chumphon (for boats to Ko Tao) and Hua Hin.

-You can also use this service to travel by train from Butterworth to Phuket and Krabi.
+You can also use this service to travel to Phuket and Krabi.
 Just get off at Hat Yai or Surat Thani and catch a bus from there.

 Butterworth to Hat Yai